Dhracko/the-lambretta-circle-club/README.md

 ## Future Goals

 * The introduction of another page where members can post their own images and comments of social events they have taken part, either with the club or a different organiser.

+* The implementation of a drop down menu from a burger icon fixed at the top.

 ---